 I had this very vehicle when I was just a little kid torn between two feuding teams of robots that were more than met the eye.
 This baby is still available as far as I know – and would be a great conversation piece for any man-cave, rec room or a shameless play session in the garage with your buddies.

 Plan a Retro Road-Trip Today!

-I had an amazing time cruising the Great Waterway’s jaw-dropping autumn landscapes and snooping through some truly epic antique stores, flea markets, and other vintage vendors.
+I had an amazing time cruising South Eastern Ontario’s jaw-dropping autumn landscapes and snooping through some truly epic antique stores, flea markets, and other vintage vendors.
 Nostalgia is a powerful and contagious phenomenon.

 Each and every location I explore is like a spectrum or universe in and of itself.
 A copious cornucopia of tactile portals through time and space.
 Whether you go at it alone or bring friends and family along for a shared experience – be sure to find out for yourself just how awesome and fun antiquing is.